bebound/bebound.github.io/content/posts/speed-up-git-speed-in-wsl.md

 If you have configured a fancy shell prompt, powerlevel10k for example, it will automatically get the git status when you enter a git repo.
 It will take a long time to show the prompt inside a host's repo.
 You can accelerate it with two methods.
 The first one is disable git status in prompt.
 You may edit the `.p10k.zsh` file and comment the `vcs` prompt element.
 Therefor, it will not get git status when enter a git repo.
 However, you can't see the git status though you are in WSL repo.

-The second way is to disable untraced file check.
+The second way is to disable untracked file check.
 You can run this command to disable it:

 ```bash
 # stop checking for unstaged and staged changes